 Libby was first elected as the Member of Parliament for Vancouver East in 1997.
 She was re-elected in November 2000, June 2004, January 2006, October 2008, and most recently in May 2011.
-Libby is also the Official Opposition Spokesperson for Health and the Vice-Chair of the Standing Committee on Health.
+Libby was also the Official Opposition Spokesperson for Health and the Vice-Chair of the Standing Committee on Health from May 2011 until January 2015.
 She is Deputy Leader of the federal NDP.
 Libby also served as the NDP House Leader from 2003 to March 2011.

 Libby is a co-Chair of the HIV/AID Tuberculosis Caucus, an all-party parliamentary caucus which involves parliamentarians in national and international efforts to stop the spread of HIV/AIDS and tuberculosis and improve the lives of those living with these diseases.
 She is engaged in global parliamentary efforts around health and HIV/AIDS, serving as the also the Chair of Inter-Parliamentary Union’s Advisory Group on HIV/AIDS and Maternal and Child Health.